anvesha11/ds-algo/README.md

-# 60-day-prep
+# Ds-Algo prep
-A collection of interview questions practiced for placements by Apni Kaksha Channel and Geeskforgeeks placement prep
+A collection of interview questions practiced for placements by Geeskforgeeks placement prep